Al-Qaeda's chief in Lebanon Majid al-Majid dies in custody

 Saudi Arabia's most-wanted-terrorists list, was arrested in Lebanon

+recently.
 An army general told Associated Press the militant died of kidney failure.

 Continue reading the main story